gophergala/application-framework/README.md

-###Application Framework
+##Application Framework
 ====
-**About:**

-Application Framework is a full modular web application.
+This project is a full modular web application framework.
 Useful when we have or write many applications and we want to concentrate all of them into single application with autentication.

 Modularity is based on some go specific caracteristics and modules are plugable at compile time.

+Everithing but main.go is a module and have the same structure.
+You can add or remove any of mod_*.go file and program compile and run flawless (wow!).

+Basically, application is a puzzle of modules linked after a rule to give a speed in developing applications.

 [![last-version-blue](https://cloud.githubusercontent.com/assets/6298396/5602522/8967405e-935b-11e4-8777-de3623ed6ad7.png)] (https://github.com/gophergala/application-framework/archive/master.zip)

-**Description:**

-Everithing but main.go is a module and have the same structure.
-You can remove any of mod_*.go file and program compile and run flawless (wow!).
-You can also add module as you wish.
-For example if you wish another autenticate module replace only this module.
-Basicaly, application is a puzzle of modules.

-I used preformated text because is simpler for this job .
-But monospace fonts is not so prety.
-So i use Anonymous Pro (see [templates/style.html](https://github.com/gophergala/application-framework/blob/master/templates/style.html)).

-Database used is sqlite (see https://github.com/mattn/go-sqlite3)

-**Using:**
+**Using**

 Compile program.
 Se here (https://golang.org/doc/code.html) how.